-What you add and verify your website with Google and also with Bing, things will be ready to start the migration.
+When you add and verify your website with Google, and also with Bing, things will be ready to start the migration.

-2. Download the databases and update its tables
+2. Download the databases and update their tables

-This is the most important step, you need to install the WP Migrate DB plugin, then, after activating it, you will find its link option under “Options”.
+This is the most important step, you need to install the WP Migrate DB plugin, then, after activating it, you will find its link options under “Options“.

-Next, you will get the plugin interface, everything is configured by default and I recommend keeping everything the same except the second table option hat you can delete if you want to delete.
-Add the old domain name, and the new one and finally, click on “Migrate” as the following screenshot.
+Next, you will get the plugin interface, everything is configured by default, and I recommend keeping everything the same except the second table option, which you can delete if you want to delete it.
+Add the old domain name, and the new one, and finally, click on “Migrate” as the following screenshot.

-Now, you will get a popup window with the migration progress.
-The plugins will start finding the old domain name, and it will replace it with the new domain.
+Now, you will get a pop-up window with the migration progress.
+The plugins will start finding the old domain name and will replace it with the new domain.
 Then, it will export the database as normal, but this time with everything on it as done and ready to use for the new domain.

-Until now, you have done the most important thing, which is the database find and replace.
+Until now, you have done the most important thing, which is the database, to find and replace.

 3. Download the WordPress content folder

-Forget the outdated and the complicated migration tutorials, you don’t need any other folders than the “wp-content” directory, it includes your “themes” and “plugins” folders.
-So, access your old website using the File Manger if you have a cPanel, or, use an FTP if you have a VPS and other hosting methods.
+Forget the outdated and complicated migration tutorials, you don’t need any other folders than the “wp-content” directory, which includes your “themes” and “plugins” folders.
+So, access your old website using the File Manager if you have a cPanel, or use an FTP if you have a VPS and other hosting methods.

 4. Install a new WordPress install

-Create a fresh install in for your new WordPress domain.
+Create a fresh install for your new WordPress domain.
 Of course, you need to point the new domain’s name servers or the IP address to the right hosting.
-Make sure that everything is working and you don’t have a problem like DNS or others.
+Make sure that everything is working and you don’t have a problem with DNS or others.

-If you’re using a professional VPS, the majority of hosting providers requires adding an A record with your server’s IP address.
-I recommend using your original domain name DNS tool instead of any others that can add extra time to your websites DNS lookup time.
+If you’re using a professional VPS, the majority of hosting providers require you to add an A record with your server’s IP address.
+I recommend using your original domain name DNS tool instead of any others that can add extra time to your website’s DNS lookup time.

 5. Upload the database

-The WordPress database stores all your website options, posts, pages and everything else.
-Luckily, you have a fresh install and you don’t have to do complicated things like updating the database name and username and so on.
-What you need is the PhpMyAdmin that let you access the database tables and modify them.
+The WordPress database stores all your website options, posts, pages, and everything else.
+Luckily, you have a fresh install, and you don’t have to do complicated things like updating the database name and username and so on.
+What you need is the PhpMyAdmin that lets you access the database tables and modify them.

 When you click the database name, you will get all its tables in the right area.
 You only need to click on the “import” options from the top menu, exactly like this screenshot example.